Flashing Lights (Havana Brown song)

 "Flashing Lights" is a song by Australian DJ and recording artist Havana Brown for her first studio album of the same name (2013).
-Produced by RedOne, it was released as the album's lead single on 23 August 2013 as a digital download.
+The recording was written by Brown, Nadir Khayat, John Mamann, Jean Claude Sindres, Yohanne Simon and Teddy Sky and produced by RedOne.
+It was released as the album's lead single on 23 August 2013 by Island Records Australia as a digital download.
 Official remixes were digitally released on 13 September 2013.
-The recording was written by Brown, along with RedOne, John Mamann, Jean Claude Sindres, Yohanne Simon and Teddy Sky.
 The theme of the "Flashing Lights" is about a toxic relationship.

 "Flashing Lights" peaked at number sixty-eight on the Australian ARIA Singles Chart.
 It peaked at number one on the US Hot Dance Club Songs chart, becoming her third number one hit atop that chart.

 Background and composition

 In July 2012, Havana Brown released her debut EP When the Lights Go Out.
 The recording was preceded by the release of her debut single "We Run the Night" which peaked at number five in Australia and certified triple platinum.
 It also charted at 26 on the US Billboard Hot 100 and attained a platinum certification.
 Her third single, "Big Banana", also gained platinum status in Australia and, along with "We Run the Night", peaked at number one on the US Hot Dance Club Songs charts.

-"Flashing Lights" is a downtempo, disco song, written by Brown together with RedOne, John Mamann, Jean Claude Sindres, Yohanne Simon and Teddy Sky, with RedOne producing the track.
+"Flashing Lights" is a downtempo, dance-pop and disco song, written by Brown together with RedOne, John Mamann, Jean Claude Sindres, Yohanne Simon and Teddy Sky, with RedOne producing the track.
 In an interview with The Herald Sun, Brown described the theme of "Flashing Lights": "It's about sexual kryptonite and intense passion".
 In the chorus Brown sings, “In the flashing lights / Looking for some love tonight / You know I love the way you lie / I wanna do it and do it / and do it again.”
 She elaborated on the lyrics with the Australian Recording Industry Association (ARIA), saying "Its about that sort of a relationship where you... try and break up, and you get back together cause you think it's love but really it's just, you know, a chemistry".
 A writer for Homorazzi.com enjoyed the recording, commenting that it has a "Kylie Minogue feel" to it.